WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 Summary of why asbestos did not cause the cancers in 9/11 workers but ionizing radiation did

-WHY THE ASBESTOS CAUSED CANCER THEORY IS WRONG
+SUMMARY OF WHY ASBESTOS AND MESOTHELIOMA THEORY IS WRONG

 More about latency period and mesothelioma: